Eye Twitching During Pregnancy: Signs, Causes, And Remedies

 • Reduce caffeine intake: Excess caffeine intake may not be good for the fetal health and may also increase the risk of maternal eye twitching (7)(4).
 Reducing caffeine intake could help avoid eye twitching during pregnancy, and reduces the anemia risk.

-• Avoid stress: Stress could increase the severity of ocular twitching.
+• Avoid stress: Stress during pregnancy could increase the severity of ocular twitching.
 Explore ways to reduce stress to relax your mind and body (6).
 You may consider a regular exercise routine, simple eye exercises, breathing exercises, and meditation (8).

 Meditation may help avoid stress and eye twitching during pregnancy